-In 2010, the Executive Committee of the Board ("Executive Committee") was composed of Ms. Slutsky and Messrs.
+In January 2011, the Executive Committee of the Board ("Executive Committee") was composed of Ms. Slutsky and Messrs.
 Condron, Duverne, Kraus (Chair) and Tobin.
 In February 2011, the Board elected Mr. de Castries as an additional member.
 The Executive Committee exercises all of the powers and authority of the Board (with limited exceptions) when the Board is not in session, or when it is impractical to assemble the full Board.
-The Executive Committee held two meetings in 2010.
+The Executive Committee held three meetings in 2011.

-In 2010, the Governance Committee was composed of Mr. Condron, Ms. Hechinger (Chair), Mr. Kraus and Ms. Slutsky.
+In January 2011, the Governance Committee was composed of Mr. Condron, Ms. Hechinger (Chair), Mr. Kraus and Ms. Slutsky.
 In February 2011, the Board elected Mr. Duverne as an additional member.
 The Governance Committee (i) assists the Board and the sole stockholder of the General Partner in (1) identifying and evaluating qualified individuals to become Board members and (2) determining the composition of the Board and its committees, and (ii) assists the Board in (1) developing and monitoring a process to assess Board effectiveness, (2) developing and implementing our corporate governance guidelines and (3) reviewing our policies and programs that relate to matters of corporate responsibility of the General Partner and the Partnerships.
-The Governance Committee held three meetings in 2010.
+The Governance Committee held two meetings in 2011.

-In 2010, the Audit Committee of the Board ("Audit Committee") was composed of Messrs.
+In January 2011, the Audit Committee of the Board ("Audit Committee") was composed of Messrs.
 Hicks, Smith and Tobin (Chair).
 In February 2011, the Board elected Mr. Elliott as an additional member.
 The primary purposes of the Audit Committee are to: (i) assist the Board in its oversight of (1) the integrity of the financial statements of the Partnerships, (2) the Partnerships' status and system of compliance with legal and regulatory requirements and business conduct, (3) the independent registered public accounting firm's qualification and independence, and (4) the performance of the Partnerships' internal audit function; and (ii) oversee the appointment, retention, compensation, evaluation and termination of the Partnerships' independent registered public accounting firm.
 Consistent with this function, the Audit Committee encourages continuous improvement of, and fosters adherence to, the Partnerships' policies, procedures and practices at all levels.
 With respect to these matters, the Audit Committee provides an open avenue of communication among the independent registered public accounting firm, senior management, the Internal Audit Department and the Board.
-The Audit Committee held seven meetings in 2010.
+The Audit Committee held seven meetings in 2011.

-In 2010, the Compensation Committee was composed of Mr. Condron (Chair), Mr. Kraus, Ms. Slutsky and Mr. Smith.
+In January 2011, the Compensation Committee of the Board ("Compensation Committee") was composed of Mr. Condron (Chair), Mr. Kraus, Ms. Slutsky and Mr. Smith.
 In February 2011, the Board elected Messrs. de Castries, Duverne and Elliott as additional members.
-For additional information about the Compensation Committee, see "Compensation Discussion & Analysis-Compensation Committee" in Executive Compensation.
+In February 2012, Mr. de Castries resigned as a member of the Compensation Committee.
+For additional information about the Compensation Committee, see "Compensation Discussion and Analysis-Compensation Committee" in Item 11.